State Excise Tax Rate for Tobacco

 Vermont has one of the highest rates for cigars at 92% of the wholesale price or up to $4.00 a cigar, depending on the cigar’s category.

-One of the highest tax rates for moist snuff is Massachusetts at 210% of the manufacturer’s sale price.
-Connecticut is right up there at $3.00/oz. for snuff.
+Massachusetts has one of the highest tax rates on moist snuff, at 210% of the manufacturer’s sale price.
+Connecticut is right up there, at $3.00/oz.

 Which State has the Lowest Tax Rate?